Aliases for SLC7A7 Gene

 GeneCards Summary for SLC7A7 Gene

 SLC7A7 (Solute Carrier Family 7 Member 7) is a Protein Coding gene.
 Diseases associated with SLC7A7 include lysinuric protein intolerance and orotic aciduria.
-Among its related pathways are Platelet activation, signaling and aggregation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Protein digestion and absorption and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include amino acid transmembrane transporter activity and L-amino acid transmembrane transporter activity.
 An important paralog of this gene is SLC7A10.

 UniProtKB/Swiss-Prot for SLC7A7 Gene